 Record yourself doing the practice tests and listen back to the recordings, remembering to time yourself so that you get a good idea of how long your answers should be.

-Learn some strategies to help if you get stuck.
+Learn some useful phrases to give you some thinking time and to help if you get stuck.

 Reading and Use of English

 Try to understand the language skills required for each part of the test and how they are used in real life.
 For example, word transformation is tested in Part 3 of the Reading and Use of English paper but the ability to transform words will also help you in other parts of the exam.